BreakingBytes/breakingbytes.github.io/content/PV-electrical-mismatch.md

 ## Ohms Law

-According to Ohm's law, because the cells and modules in a PV system are all in series, then they must all carry the same current, `I`, the total voltage of each module, `Vmod`, is the sum of the cell voltages in that module, and the total string voltage, `Vstr`, is the sum of the module voltages in the string.
+According to Ohm's law, because the cells and modules in a PV system are all in series, then they must all carry the same current, $I$, the total voltage of each module, $V_{mod}$, is the sum of the cell voltages in that module, and the total string voltage, $V_{str}$, is the sum of the module voltages in the string.
-In the equation below, `Z` represents the impedance of each cell in a module or each module in a string.
+In the equation below, $Z$ represents the impedance of each cell in a module or each module in a string.

 $$V = \sum V = I \sum Z$$

-The actual relation in a cell is really a bit more complicated than `V=IZ`, but hopefully this will do to explain electrical mismatch for now.
+The actual relation in a cell is really a bit more complicated than $V=IZ$, but hopefully this will do to explain electrical mismatch for now.
 The relation between the flux of charge and solar cell voltage is described by the [Poisson Energy Transport Equation](https://en.wikipedia.org/wiki/Poisson%E2%80%93Boltzmann_equation)